hasura/ndc-open-api-lambda/README.md

 ## Documentation

 This connector is published as a Docker Image.
 The image name is `ghcr.io/hasura/ndc-open-api-lambda`.
 The Docker Image accepts the following environment variables that can be used to alter its functionality.
-These variables, if present in the `ConnectorManifest` of your DDN Metadata, will be passed by the DDN CLI to the Connector.

 ### Supported Environment Variables

 1. `NDC_OAS_DOCUMENT_URI` (optional): The URI to your Open API Document.
-If you're using a file instead of a HTTP link, please ensure that it is named `swagger.json` and is present in the root directory of the volume being mounted to `/etc/connector`.
-This env var is nullable.
+If you're using a file instead of a HTTP link, please ensure that it is named `swagger.json` and is present in the root directory of the volume being mounted to `/etc/connector` (for this tutorial, the `swagger.json` file should be present at `my_subgraph/connector/my_openapi/`).
 2. `NDC_OAS_BASE_URL` (optional): The base URL of your API.
-This env var is nullable.
 3. `NDC_OAS_FILE_OVERWRITE` (optional): Boolean flag to allow previously generated files to be over-written.
 Defaults to `false`.
-Please note that the codegen will fail with an error if this is set to `false` and the files that the codegen would create already exist.
 4. `HASURA_PLUGIN_LOG_LEVEL` (optional): The log level.
 Possible values: `trace`, `debug`, `info`, `warn`, `error`, `fatal`, `panic`.
 Defaults to `info`
 5. `NDC_OAS_LAMBDA_PRETTY_LOGS` (optional): Boolean flag to print human readable logs instead of JSON.
 Defaults to `false`